 Obsessive-compulsive personality disorder

-Obsessive-compulsive personality disorder is a condition where people get so caught up in rituals, routines and their preoccupation with orderliness and control that they compromise their flexibility, openness and efficiency.
+Obsessive-compulsive personality disorder (OCPD) is a condition where people get very caught up in rituals and routines.
+Their preoccupation with orderliness and control can overtake their lives, compromising their flexibility and openness.

 We recognise that the system of personality disorder diagnosis can be considered controversial.
 It is completely your choice which term, if any, you want to use, knowing that your doctor or care team may use another.